-On 1 October 2010, New Zealand’s corporate income tax rate will also reduce from 30 per cent to 28 per cent.
-However, from 1 October 2010 goods and services will also be taxed in New Zealand at a rate of 15 per cent (known as “GST”).
+Goods and services are taxed in New Zealand at a rate of 15 per cent (known as “GST”).

 New Zealanders generally have a strong work ethic.
 New Zealand employers tend to place high value on employees who take the initiative, show a “can-do” and creative attitude and are team players.
 This can be especially true in small to medium-sized businesses (which make up over 90 per cent of all New Zealand businesses) where job descriptions might be fairly broad-ranging.